-Plants can also be made to adapt to conditions which deviate from their natural habitat through acclimatization, but only up to a certain point.
-In plant nursery management, the process of acclimatizing the seedlings in preparation for outplanting is called hardening.
+Plants can also be made to adapt to conditions that deviate from their natural habitat through acclimatization, but only up to a certain point.
+In-plant nursery management, the process of acclimatizing the seedlings in preparation for outplanting is called hardening.

-The primitive man did it, for example, by continuous selection of bigger ears having more number of kernels of corn.
+The primitive man did it, for example, by the continuous selection of bigger ears having more kernels of corn.
 Now such a technique is called mass selection.

 Consequently, plant breeding companies have multiplied worldwide.
 Although only partially correct, the term “plant breeding” has been equated with the production of hybrid seeds especially among farmers.

 The plant itself can, and has been, genetically engineered to produce cultivars with desirable characteristics including high yields, improved quality, resistance to pests and diseases, and tolerance to environmental stress.

 In the 1970s, there was an outbreak of the grassy stunt virus which prevented rice from flowering and producing grain.
 The International Rice Research Institute (IRRI) found a gene for resistance to the disease in a wild relative, Oryza nivara, growing in India.
 The gene has, since then, been introduced into most varieties (Burness Communications, 2010).